-Figure 2 shows the effect of the number of nodes; the transmission radius (T_r) is fixed at 2.
-Figure 3 shows the effect of T_r ; a network of 4,000 nodes is chosen for these experiments and T_r is varied from 1 to 4.
-The general trend in these two sets of plots is similar.
-Aside from the fact that our algorithms offer much less total access cost than the no-caching case, the plots show that (i) the two Steiner tree-based algorithms (DP on Steiner Tree of Clients and Centralized Greedy-Steiner Algorithm) perform equally well and the best among all algorithms except for very sparse graphs; (ii) the Greedy-Steiner Algorithm provides the best overall behavior; (iii) the Distributed Greedy-Steiner Algorithm performs very closely to its centralized version.
+Summary.
+The general trend in these two sets of plots (Figs. 2 and 3) is similar.
+Aside from the fact that our algorithms offer much smaller total access cost than the no-caching case, the plots show that (i) the two Steiner tree-based algorithms (DP on the Steiner Tree of Clients and the Centralized Greedy-Steiner Algorithm) perform equally well and the best among all algorithms except on very sparse graphs; (ii) the Greedy-Steiner Algorithm provides the best overall behavior; (iii) the Distributed Greedy-Steiner Algorithm performs very closely to its centralized version.
+Fig. 4 shows the total access cost as a function of number of clients for a network with 3000 nodes.
+The general behavior is no different from before.

-6 Conclusions
+6. Conclusions

 We have developed a suite of data caching techniques to support effective data dissemination in sensor networks.
-In particular, we have considered update cost constraint and developed efficient algorithms to determine optimal or near-optimal cache placements to minimize overall access cost.
+In particular, we have considered an update cost constraint and developed efficient algorithms to determine optimal or near-optimal cache placements to minimize overall access cost.
 Minimization of access cost leads to communication cost savings and hence, energy efficiency.
 The choice of update constraint also indirectly contributes to resource efficiency.
-Two models have been considered - one for a tree topology, where an optimal algorithm based on dynamic programming has been developed, and the other for the general graph topology, which presents a NP-hard problem where a polynomial-time approximation algorithm has been developed.
-We also designed efficient distributed implementations of our centralized algorithms, empirically showed that they performs well for random sensor networks.
+Two models have been considered-one for a tree topology, where an optimal algorithm based on dynamic programming has been developed, and the other for the general graph topology, which presents an NP-hard problem where a polynomial-time approximation algorithm has been developed.
+We also designed efficient distributed implementations of our centralized algorithms, and empirically showed that they perform well for random sensor networks.